-In our Industrial business segment, we design, manufacture, sell and service products for use in security and industrial inspection applications, such as airport security screening at ports and borders and nondestructive examination in a variety of applications.
-The products include Linatron X-ray accelerators, X-ray tubes, digital flat panel detectors, high voltage connectors and image-processing software that we generally sell to OEM customers that incorporate these products into their inspection systems.
+In our Industrial business segment, we design, manufacture, sell and service products for use in security applications, such as cargo screening at ports and borders and at airports.
+We also provide products for industrial nondestructive inspection examination in a variety of applications.
+The products include Linatron® X-ray linear accelerators, X-ray tubes, digital detectors, high voltage connectors, image-processing software and image detection products that we generally sell to OEM customers that incorporate these products into their imaging systems.

-The security market primarily consists of airport security (carry-on baggage, checked baggage and palletized cargo) and cargo screening at ports and borders.
-The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones.
-In 2015, we saw a significant decline in demand for border protection systems due to the volatility of oil prices with moderate increases in demand in the following years.
+The security market primarily consists of airport security for carry-on baggage, checked baggage and palletized cargo, as well as cargo security for the screening of trucks, trains and cargo containers at ports and borders.
+The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones where there has been significant year over year variation in buying patterns.

-The non-destructive testing market utilizes x-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including the aerospace, automotive, food packaging, metal castings and 3D printing industries.
-We provide x-ray sources, digital flat panel detectors, high voltage connectors and image processing software to OEM customers, system integrators and manufacturers.
-In addition, new applications for x-ray sources are being developed, such as sterilization of food and its packaging.
+The non-destructive testing market utilizes X-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including the aerospace, automotive, oil and gas, food packaging, metal castings and 3D printing industries.
+We provide X-ray sources, digital detectors, high voltage connectors and image processing software to OEM customers, system integrators and manufacturers.
+In addition, new applications for X-ray sources are being developed, such as sterilization of food and its packaging.